MooersLab/pymolsnips/README.md

 The vast group of active contributors to <em>Emacs</em> will probably keep it in the lead for a long time into the future.

 Like PyMOL, GNU <em>Emacs</em> was designed to be highly extensible.
-This is large part of its popularity.
+This is a large part of its popularity.
 Over 4600 packages have been developed by users over the years.
 Several package managers, including the [melpa](https://melpa.org), greatly ease package installation.
 However, manual installation is often quite simple.